 Data deletion and storage duration

 The data subject’s personal data will be deleted or blocked as soon as the purpose of storage ceases to apply.
 Data may be stored beyond this if provisions have been made for this by the European or national legislator in Union regulations, laws or other rules to which the controller is subject.
-Data will also be blocked or deleted if a storage period prescribed by the standards mentioned above expires, unless there is a need for further storage of the data for the conclusion or fulfilment of a contract.
+Data will also be blocked or deleted if a storage period prescribed by the standards mentioned above expires, unless there is a need for further storage of the data for the conclusion or fulfillment of a contract.

 Exchange of data / contractual relationships with partners / third parties